 You can set up transactions to recur on regular, pre-determined schedules.
-These ongoing transactions can be useful for various situations:
+These recurring transactions (RTs) can be useful for various situations:

 - Customers making monthly subscription payments

 - Repeating purchases, such as the rent payment for your office space

 - Repeating general journal entries, such as payroll or depreciation of assets